philkrause/sw-survivor/README.md

 # Bee-ware

-A simplified Vampire Survivors-like game built with React and React-Konva.
+A simplified Vampire Survivors-like game built with React and Phaser 3.

 ## Description